DataDog/integrations-core/marathon/README.md

 ### Configuration
 #### Host

 Follow the instructions below to configure this check for an Agent running on a host.
-For containerized environments, see the [Containerized](#containerized) section
+For containerized environments, see the [Containerized](#containerized) section.

-##### Metrics
+##### Metrics collection

 1. Edit the `marathon.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent's configuration directory][2].
     See the [sample marathon.d/conf.yaml][3] for all available configuration options: